 For example, if your injury was sustained via a slip-and-fall accident, and the owner of the property is not your employer, the owner may be found liable if unsafe conditions existed or the property was not properly maintained.
-Third-party suits are also commonly filed against the makers of defective products, contractors, and drivers who cause automobile accidents.
+Third-party suits are also commonly filed by a work accident lawyers against the makers of defective products, contractors, and drivers who cause automobile accidents.

 Third Parties Are Often Responsible for Work-Related Injuries